 Selecting a tool like Airbyte, you create automation, which allows you to ditch the complex hardcoded scripts that handle data wrangling and scheduling, enabling your teams to work efficiently.

-The Airbyte connectors are open-source and easily customizable, which gives you the advantage of seamlessly integrating your data that is residing across many business apps and databases in your data warehouse.
+The Airbyte connectors are open-source and easily customizable, which allows you to seamlessly integrate data residing across many business apps and databases in your data warehouse.

-Other cool features of Airbyte are that Airbyte has built-in scheduling, orchestration, and monitoring., you can Airbyte scheduler enable data replication either fully or in an incremental fashion.
+Other cool features of Airbyte are its built-in scheduling, orchestration, and monitoring.
+You can use the Airbyte scheduler to enable data replication either fully or in an incremental fashion.

 To get started with Airbyte